armory/documentation/_spinnaker/Armory-Spinnaker-Quickstart-1.md

 The AWS QuickStart walks you through configuring your Spinnaker instance hosted on AWS to deploy to AWS.

-**This guide assumes that Spinnaker was installed with Halyard, not Operator**
+**This guide assumes that Spinnaker is installed with Halyard, not Operator.**

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.